skeeto/skeeto.github.com/_posts/2012-10-31-Skewer-Emacs-Live-Browser-Interaction.markdown

 of patience.
 I could never get it working, and if I did I wouldn't want to have to do all that setup again on another computer.
 In contrast, Skewer is just another Emacs package, no special setup needed.
-Once I get it on MELPA (soon), installing and using it should be no more difficult than installing any other package.
+Thanks to `package.el` installing and using it should be no more difficult than installing any other package.

 Most importantly, with Skewer I can capture the setup in my [.emacs.d repository](/blog/2011/10/19/) where it will automatically